Orange Nell: Seacat

-Perhaps surprisingly, a missile of significantly less performance would soon fill the Orange Nell role.
+Perhaps surprisingly, a missile of significantly less performance would soon be introduced to fill the Orange Nell role.
 This was the Short Brothers Seacat.
 While Orange Nell had been designed to fit into the 5.25-inch gun installations, Seacat was designed to replace the existing Bofors 40mm guns widely used on Navy ships.
 This was a much smaller mount, which demanded a much smaller, subsonic, manually guided weapon.
 In spite of this much lower performance, its small size and light weight allowed it to be fit to almost any combat ship and offer better performance than the Bofors.
 It saw widespread use into the late 1970s when it was replaced by Sea Wolf.